The U.S. equity market (represented by the Russell 3000®

 Sources: U.S. Stocks: Russell 3000®

-Index, Non-U.S. Stocks: MSCI EAFE Index, Bonds: Barclays U.S. Aggregate Bond Index
+Index, Non-U.S. Stocks: MSCI EAFE Index, Bonds: Bloomberg U.S. Aggregate Bond Index

 The five-year results ending March 31, 2015 show a U.S. equity excess performance of